sawubona-repo/BINA-FS22-WORK/LB07-ProcessMining/Readme.md

 * **bupaR** ([Business Process Analysis in R](https://bupar.net/)) an open-source, integrated suite of R-packages for the handling and analysis of business process data. bupaR provides support for different stages in process analysis, such as importing and preprocessing event data, calculating descriptive statistics, process vizualisation and conformance checking.
 Bei [R-Blogger](https://www.r-bloggers.com/2019/03/process-mining-part-1-3-introduction-to-bupar-package/) findet sich ein gut gemachtes mehrteiliges Tutorial dazu.
 * **PM4PY**  [Process Mining for Python](https://youtu.be/lttSd1sBzq0) a state-of-the-art-process mining library in Python, designed to be used in both academia and industry.
+See the [Frauenhofer PM4PY Website](https://pm4py.fit.fraunhofer.de/)